ASPP/pelita/doc/source/running_player.rst

 Put the definition of your player in a file outside the Pelita source code directory, for example in ``/home/student/my_player.py``.
-Besides the definition of your player, this file must contain a factory function that returns a team (remember that the default game is a fight between two teams of two bots each):
+Besides the definition of your player, this file must contain a factory function called `team` that returns a team (remember that the default game is a fight between two teams of two bots each):

 .. literalinclude:: my_player/my_player.py